flokk.

 Victoria Park

 Wind down the afternoon in Hong Kong Island's largest urban park, where kids can run freely on the open lawns and splash around the fountain area near the main entrance.
-The park also has a large swim
+The park also has a large swimming pool complex if your family wants to cool off with a proper swim.

 nature_and_outdoors